bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

     \tag{6}

   From Equation 6, we can see that the opposite situation occurs.
-If :math:`P` is small, we want :math:`Q` to be (proportioally) small too or the ratio might blow up.
+If :math:`P` is small, we want :math:`Q` to be (proportionally) small too or the ratio might blow up.
 Additionally, when :math:`P` is large, it doesn't cause us any particular problems because it just means the ratio is close to 0.
   Figure 2 shows this visually.